Law Office of

 Can you get probation for a felony drug charge in Texas?

-In Texas, it is possible to receive probation for a felony drug charge depending on the details of the case, the individual's criminal history, and the discretion of the court.
-Compliance with probation terms is crucial in such cases.
+In Texas, it is possible to receive probation for a felony drug charge depending on the details of the case, the individual's criminal history, and the policies of the prosecutor.
+Generally speaking, most drug cases are probated absent significant criminal history.

 CRIMINAL DEFENSE FAQs